Nifty Dec futures trade at premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, remained almost unchanged at 18.025.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 1.62% to 18.92.

-SBI, ICICI Bank and Bharti Airtel were the top traded stock futures contracts in F&O segment for December expiry.
+Reliance Industries, SBI and Infosys were the top traded stock futures contracts in F&O segment for December expiry.

 The December 2020 F&O contracts will expire on 31 December 2020.